 Every charging cable has two sides and is named using the convention “Side 1” to “Side 2”.

 “Side 1” is the connector type that gets plugged into a power source (power banks, wall chargers, or laptops), and “Side 2” connects to your device to charge.

 For example, “USB-A to USB-C" is a cable with a USB-A connector on one side, and a USB-C connector on the other.

 USB-A to Lightning

-If you’re an iPhone user, this is probably the cable most familiar to you – the signature iPhone, iPad, and AirPods charger.
-Connect with a laptop, powerbank, wall or car charger to charge any of your Apple devices.
+If you’re an Apple person, this is probably the cable most familiar to you – the signature iPhone, AirPods, and iPad (except iPad Pro) charger.

 USB-A to USB-C

 The most standard solution typically for Android devices such as the Google Pixel and Samsung Galaxy, but more recently also for new Type-C Apple devices like the iPad Pro.

 You can plug USB-A to USB-C cables into the same Type-A port on laptops and wall chargers as you would a USB-A to Lightning cable to charge any Type-C device.